Pickwick Landing Go Green

 - Volunteer litter pickup events are scheduled on a regular basis.

-- Staff also remove falling and diseased mature trees and replant with native species as part of their forest management plan.
+- Staff also remove falling and diseased mature trees and replant them with native species as part of their forest management plan.

 - Strategically placed trash and recycling dumpsters have been placed in the campground.